vaaako/Hidden-Service/README.md

 ```

 ## Webhosting
+In short, Webhosting is a service that allows you to put your website on the internet for other people to see

 ### Apache
 First of all you need to set an `Apache` server to run on **port 80** *(default port)*<br>

->You can see my [Apache] tutorial(https://github.com/vaaako/
+>You can see my [Nginx tutorial](https://github.com/vaaako/Apache-Tutorial)
-Apache-Tutorial)

->You can also just run the `bash script` to create an `apache` server automatically, if you don't want to see the tutorial
+>You can also just run the `bash script` to create an `Nginx` server automatically, if you don't want to see the tutorial

 Turn on `Apache`:
 ```sh